weiling24/weiling24.github.io/_posts/2024-08-01-applied-data-science-project.md

   - Parameters optimised: max_depth (4-10), min_samples_split (10-20), min_samples_leaf (5-10), criterion
   - Best Decision Tree parameters:  `criterion': 'gini`, `max_depth': 8`, `min_samples_leaf: 5`, `min_samples_split': 10`
 - Custom scoring metric: To prioritise the detection of the High-Risk class in the imbalanced dataset, **weighted F1 score** was used.
-- Cross validation - Used **StratifiedKFold (5 folds)** to ensure that the **class distribution is maintained in each fold**, providing a more reliable evaluation on imbalanced datasets.
+- Cross validation: Used **StratifiedKFold (5 folds)** to ensure that the **class distribution is maintained in each fold**, providing a more reliable evaluation on imbalanced datasets.

 ---